 - 2. If desired, core the apples.
 Thinly slice each apple.
 (A mandoline or hand-held slicer works well for slicing them as thinly as possible.
 Think between 1/16 and 1/8 inch thick.)

 - 3. Dip the apples in the sugar, turning to coat each side.
-Place on the prepared baking sheet and bake until the apples are golden brown, 45 to 90 minutes, depending on the thickness.
+Place on the prepared baking sheet and bake until the apples are golden brown, 30 to 45 minutes, depending on the thickness.
 Let cool.
 If some of the apple chips stick to the parchment, return the whole shebang to the oven for literally just a few minutes then peel the apples off while still warm.
-(You can store them in an airtight container for up to several days.)
+You can store the apple chips in an airtight container at room temperature for up to several days.

 Hungry for more?
 Chow down on these: